-The nonprofit science and space learning center is counting down to the 50th anniversary of the Apollo 11 lunar landing next year and is set to bring the legacy of the Apollo era to life.
+The nonprofit science and space exploration learning center is counting down to the 50th anniversary of the Apollo 11 lunar landing and is set to bring the legacy of the Apollo era to life.

 Share the events and activities to experience the Apollo era at Space Center Houston.
-To celebrate the center will hold a monthly Thought Leader Series with Apollo era legends, provide special exhibits, education activities and space films.
+To celebrate the center is holding a monthly Thought Leader Series with Apollo era legends, provide special exhibits, education activities and space films.

 Restoring a National Historic Landmark